Generic Name: follitropin alfa

 10 vials Gonal-f® RFF

-10 pre-filled syringes Sterile Water for Injection, USP
+10 pre-filled syringe Sterile Water for Injection, USP

 10 18-gauge needles for reconstitution